Time Travel With Your Mind: Exploring the Past, Present, and Future of Cognitive Health

 In ancient civilisations such as India and China, mindfulness was an integral part of spiritual and philosophical teachings.

-Similarly, Chinese Taoist teachings emphasised living in with nature and cultivating a deep sense of presence.
+Similarly, Chinese Taoist teachings emphasised living in harmony with nature and cultivating a deep sense of presence.

 These ancient civilisations recognised the importance of being fully present in each moment.